Ryuku72/MessageNovel/README.md

 ## Supabase Database Setup

 To set up tables and storage in Supabase please copy and paste the following commands into the SQL Editor.
 Please do it in order due to how dropping tables for updates work.

+!! important please enable webhooks before doing any of this.
+Also remove email authentication requirements.
+(Authentication > Providers > Email > Confirm Email: false)

 ### Public Profile
 ```sh